deltadefi-protocol/aiken-virtual-dex/specs/5_trade_account.md

    - Signed by owner
    - Emergency token is minted, with minting redeemer checked
+   - Input UTxO is with datum of `EmergencyIncidentInitiation {owner}`
-   - Output UTxO back to current address with `EmergencyIncidentInitiation` Datum attached inline and with `EmergencyToken`
+   - Output UTxO back to current address with `TradeEmergencyAction` Datum attached inline and with `EmergencyToken`